ConduitIO/conduit-connector-template/README.md

 * A [GitHub workflow](/.github/workflows/build.yml) to build the code and run the tests.
 * A [GitHub workflow](/.github/workflows/lint.yml) to run a pre-configured set of linters.
 * A [GitHub workflow](/.github/workflows/release.yml) which automatically creates a release when a tag is pushed.
-* A [dependabot setup](/.github/dependabot.yml) which checks your dependencies for available updates and [merges minor version upgrades](/.github/workflows/dependabot-auto-merge-go.yml) automatically.
+* A [Dependabot setup](/.github/dependabot.yml) which checks your dependencies for available updates and [merges minor version upgrades](/.github/workflows/dependabot-auto-merge-go.yml) automatically.
 * [Issue](/.github/ISSUE_TEMPLATE) and [PR templates](/.github/pull_request_template.md).
 * A [README template](/README_TEMPLATE.md).

-## Automatically merging dependabot PRs
+## Automatically merging Dependabot PRs

 > [!NOTE]
 > This applies only to public connector repositories, as branch protection rules are not enforced in private repositories.